Wrong Turn 2: Dead End: Plot

 Reality show contestant Kimberly is driving through the West Virginia backcountry when she accidentally hits a teenager.
 She stops to help him, but he bites her lips off, revealing himself as one of the cannibals.
-She flees but runs into Three Finger, who splits her in half with his axe.
+She flees but runs into Three Finger, who violently splits her in half with his axe.
 Three Finger and Brother drag her body halves away.

 The Apocalypse: Ultimate Survivalist, a survival reality game show hosted by former U.S. Marine Colonel Dale Murphy, is in production at the West Virginia forest.
 Because of Kimberly's absence, the show's producer Mara reluctantly takes her place.
 Other contestants include: lesbian Iraq war veteran Amber, lingerie model Elena, former football player Jake, skateboarder Jonesy, and graphic artist Nina.

 As the game starts, Three Finger and another mutant cannibal, Pa, murder the television crew and abduct Dale.
 Mara finishes a task and enters a cabin to find a telephone, and Nina follows her.
 While looking around the cabin, they hear the occupants return and hide in a bedroom.
 Mara and Nina witness a female cannibal, Ma, giving birth to a deformed baby.
 They are spotted by Ma's daughter, Sister, and escape through the toilet pit.
 They run into the woods, but Pa throws a hatchet which hits Mara in the head.
 Nina searches for the others as the cannibals collect Mara's corpse.
 At the lake, cinematographer M and Elena have sex before the former leaves, and Elena stays to tan in her underwear.
 When she hears a noise, she starts to get dressed as Sister emerges and slashes her to death with a machete while Pa and Ma hijack the RV and capture M.